Car Dent Repair And Cost

 car with dented back

 Why?
-Well, for one, the more panels that are damaged, the more work it will take to repair them.
+Well, for one, the more panels that are damaged, the more labor it will take to repair them.
 You can basically take the above example and multiply it by how many dents there are and how many body parts are affected.

-Another thing is that repairing a dent on a body line is much more difficult than fixing one on a flat surface like the side of a door.
+Another thing is that repairing a dent on a body line is far more difficult than fixing one on a flat surface like the side of a door.
 While anything can be enhanced, if the damage is too severe, your car will never look the same without replacing the panel (s) entirely.

 Where You Have The Body Work Done